hypothesis/onboarding/.github/ISSUE_TEMPLATE/03_development_environment.md

 ---
 name: 03.
-Development environment set up
+Set up your development environment
 about: Tasks for a new engineer to set up their development environment
-title: <@username> Development Environment Set Up
+title: Set up your development environment
 labels: ''
 assignees: ''